While Your Application is Pending

 Address Changes

 While your OPT application is pending, you must report any changes in address to both ISSS and USCIS within ten days of moving to the new address.
-It is also important to update USPS with any changes of address to ensure the proper delivery of your EAD card.
+It is also important to update ISSS, USCIS, and USPS with any changes of address to ensure the proper delivery of your EAD card.

-- Update ISSS by updating your contact information in your MyIllinoisState account (pre-graduation) or by submitting an
+- Update ISSS by updating your contact information in your MyIllinoisState account (pre-graduation) or by submitting a Post-Completion Student Help Ticket (post-graduation while your OPT is still pending).
+Please include your new address in the ticket.

 - Update USCIS by updating your address in your USCIS online account.